-Lana Del Ray Tour Continues Despite Attempted Kidnapping, ‘Young And Beautiful’ Singer Doing Fine
+Lana Del Rey Tour Continues Despite Attempted Kidnapping, ‘Young And Beautiful’ Singer Doing Fine

 The Lana Del Rey tour will continue without issue as confirmed by the “Lust for Life” singer.

-Two days ago, the police who took a man who allegedly plotted to kidnap Del Rey into custody.
+Two days ago, the police took a man who allegedly plotted to kidnap Del Rey into custody.
 Michael Hunt, 43, was caught outside the concert hall in Orlando where the singer performed.

-The authorities revealed that they received a tip that Hunt plans to stake out at Amway Center to kidnap Del Rey.
+The authorities revealed that they received a tip that Hunt planned a stakeout at the Amway Center to kidnap Del Rey.
 The suspect is facing charges of attempted kidnapping and aggravated stalking.
 Hunt has no comment on this issue, and he is still in jail.
 The police found a knife in his possession and a ticket to Del Rey’s concert in Orlando.

 On Sunday, Feb.
 4, Lana assured the public that she is doing well through a tweet.